Pocket Wizard Review

 Setting Up Your Pocket Wizards

-Setting up the Flex TT5 and Mini TT1 couldn't be easier but according to many people including PW themselves, it has to be done in the right order or they won't work.
+Setting up the Flex TT5 and Mini TT1 couldn't be easier.
+However, according to many people, including PW themselves, it has to be done in the right order or they won't work.

-I have on occasion forgotten this order and after a few presses of the test button, things seemed to work but to be on the safe side, try to instil this method into your brain.
+I have on occasion forgotten this order and after a few presses of the test button, things seemed to work.
+To be on the safe side, try to instill this procedure into your brain.

-This is a really basic set up but a good place to start and is similar to the method I used for the wedding shot earlier.
+This is a really basic set up but a good place to start.
+It is similar to the method I used for the wedding shot earlier.